 The Sacred Responsibility of Financial Mentorship

-Moses reminded the Israelites in Deuteronomy 6:6-7, “These commandments that I give you today are to be on your hearts.
-Impress them on your children.
-Talk about them when you sit at home and when you walk along the road, when you lie down and when you get up.”
+Deuteronomy 6:6-7 says, "And these words that I command you today shall be on your heart.
+You shall teach them diligently to your children, and shall talk of them when you sit in your house, and when you walk by the way, and when you lie down, and when you rise."

 This instruction wasn’t limited to spiritual laws but encompassed all of life- including financial stewardship.
 Today, we face the same calling: to intentionally pass down biblical money principles that will equip future generations to honor God with their resources.